shaddecker/nothing/README.md

-# nothing
+# NOTHING
-the app about nothing
+the app about nothing - inspired by Seinfeld, the show about nothing

 ## Description
 A collection of different API's for you enjoyment, amusement and/or eduction.